Pwnzer0tt1/caronte/README.md

 The patterns can be defined as regex or using protocol specific rules.
 The connection flows are saved into a database and can be visualized with the web application.
 REST API are also provided.

+This fork contains also the commits of [https://github.com/UlisseLab/caronte](https://github.com/UlisseLab/caronte).

 ## Features
 -   immediate installation with docker-compose
 -   no configuration file, settings can be changed via GUI or API